mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 ##### 30:00

 When I became a monk and went to a monastery, at that time, monastic life was completely blooming for me, so ... it really awakened me, every day.
 My eyes opened wide, and looking at everything, I learned lots of things.
-But, some other monks were always creating a dull feeling, and indulgence, and they didn't like sometimes doing [zazen](glossary#zazen), and laziness... [*He chuckles.*]
+But, some of the monks were always creating a dull feeling, and indulgence, and they didn't like sometimes doing [zazen](glossary#zazen), and laziness... [*He chuckles.*]

 But for me, it was wonderful for me.
 On the other hand, I felt wonderful, but people called me crazy.
 Of course, maybe so.
 Accordingly to indulgence, maybe to practice hard was crazy.
 It might be crazy.
 But I didn't care, because I learned lots of things.
 So day after day was really bright; I just did it.